 It blooms annual flower from early summer to frost with a color range of white, yellow, red, and orange.
-It’s easy to care and doesn’t need much water that makes it suitable to plant in a container and place it on a patio or deck.
+It’s easy to care for and doesn’t need much water that making it suitable to plant in a container and place on a patio or deck.

 15. Ruby Ball Cactus